deutschebank/fluxnova-docs-manual/content/user-guide/process-engine/database/mssql-configuration.md

 ---

-This section documents the additional database configuration changes necessary to correctly use Microsoft SQL Server or Microsoft Azure SQL databases with Camunda 7.
+This section documents the additional database configuration changes necessary to correctly use Microsoft SQL Server or Microsoft Azure SQL databases with Flowave.
 It provides guides
 on:

 * How to set the correct database transaction isolation level.
 * How different Microsoft SQL Server versions are supported in Azure SQL.
-* How Camunda supports Azure SQL.
+* How Flowave supports Azure SQL.
-* How to configure a database on Azure SQL to be supported by Camunda.
+* How to configure a database on Azure SQL to be supported by Flowave.

 To use these guides, you should have a basic understanding of (Microsoft's) T-SQL syntax.
 You should also have access to a database administration tool that can interact with your Microsoft database.